Actress Destiny Etiko releases gorgeous photos as she turns new age

 Here's the photo taken from another angle:

-Read some of the birthday wishes form fans and colleagues sighted on the posts below:
+Read some of the birthday wishes from fans and colleagues sighted on the posts below:

 Officialosas: